Networked Information Aggregation via Machine Learning: Experimental Results

 \subsection{Acknowledgments}

+The authors gratefully acknowledge support from NSF grant CCF-2217062, the NSF Graduate Research Fellowship (grant DGE-2139899), and a grant from the Simons Foundation.
 We used Gemini 2.5 Pro within the Windsurf Cascade environment as an aid in writing code and proving lemmas, with detailed instructions from the authors.
 AI tools were not used for exposition or discussion of related work.